intistelecom/Intis-Telecom-Docs/deliver.md

 * `message-id` id the string returned to you when you sent the message.

 Either `state` or `message-state` should be specified at least to get the message state as a number or as a string value.
 * `state` delivery state, it is a number 0..9.
-Please use the table below to interpret the state code.
 * `message-state` delivery state, it is a string.

-Please use the table below to interpret the message states.
+Please use the table below to interpret the state codes or message states.

 | Message State | Value | Type | Description |
 |---------------|-------|------|-------------|